blairconrad/blairconrad.github.io/_drafts/limit-fakeiteasy-extension-scanning-with-a-bootstrapper.md

 `FakeItEasy.DefaultBootstrapper`**.
-This class defines the default FakeItEasy setup behaviour, so using it as a base allows clients to customize only those aspects of the initialization that matters to them.
+This class defines the default FakeItEasy setup behaviour, so using it as a base allows clients to customize only those aspects of the initialization that matter to them.

-While any list of assembly files can be provided by `GetAssemblyFileNamesToScanForExtensions`, I expect that most extensions that are defined will already be in the AppDomain, so the most common customization will be to disable external assembly scanning, like so:
+While any list of assembly files can be provided by `GetAssemblyFileNamesToScanForExtensions`, I expect that most extensions that are defined will already be loaded in the current AppDomain, so the most common customization will be to disable external assembly scanning, like so:

 {% highlight csharp %}
 public class NoExternalScanningBootstrapper : FakeItEasy.DefaultBootstrapper